etiquette

 Family invitations get messy when the host and guest are working from different assumptions.
 One parent thinks the whole family is invited.
 The host planned for one child.
 Another guest assumes they can bring a sibling.
 The host already ordered favors for an exact count.

 This is less an etiquette problem than a clarity problem.
-A good RSVP flow solves it by naming exactly who is invited and making the response options fit the event.
+A good kids birthday RSVP flow solves it by naming exactly who is invited and making the response options fit the event.
+If you need better birthday invitation wording for siblings, one parent, or drop-off rules, start there before you send any reminder.

 SnapInvite's online RSVP for kids birthday parties is built around that kind of clarity.
 Hosts can create a guest-ready page, collect responses from unique links, allow family details where appropriate, and keep the guest count organized in one dashboard.